cpyang123/SanAssist/README.md

 **Key Features**:
 - **Data Pipeline Integration**: The microservice connects directly with the ETL pipeline, ingesting cleaned and processed data from Databricks and delivering it to the web app's dashboard for visualization.
-- **Logging**: Detailed logs are implemented using Python's `logging` library, enabling efficient debugging and system monitoring.
+- **Logging**: Detailed logs are implemented with AWS App Runner
-- **Containerization**: The microservice is containerized using a **Distroless Docker image**, ensuring lightweight and secure runtime environments.
+- **Containerization**: The microservice is containerized using a **semi-Distroless Docker image**, ensuring lightweight and secure runtime environments.
 - **Dockerfile**:
   The repository includes a `Dockerfile` to build and deploy the microservice.